microsoft/fluentui-android/.github/PULL_REQUEST_TEMPLATE.md

 This PR has considered:
 - [ ] Light and Dark appearances
+- [ ] Automated Tests
+- [ ] Documentation and demo app examples
 - [ ] VoiceOver and Keyboard Accessibility
-- [ ] Internationalization and Right to Left layouts
+- [ ] Internationalization and RTL layouts
 - [ ] Size classes and window sizes (notched devices, multitasking, different window sizes, etc)